 DINING - Choose from American, Chinese, Indian, Japanese, Mexican, Middle Eastern, Thai, Malaysian, Italian and more.
 Or, set a date and meet a friend at one of several coffee, tea and juice bars offering indoor/outdoor dining options.

-SHOPPING - Find the latest fashions and home goods at Ross Dress-For-Less, as well as many unique items found at smaller boutiques and retail shops in Downtown Alhambra.
+SHOPPING - Find the latest fashions and home goods, as well as many unique items found at smaller boutiques and retail shops in Downtown Alhambra.

 ENTERTAINMENT - Catch a movie at Edwards Stadium 14 at the Renaissance Plaza, enjoy dancing or sit back and relax to the sounds of rock, jazz and other musical groups that frequent many of the local establishments.